Dhii/wp-containers/README.md

 the operation.
 This is optional, however, and depending simply on the PSR-11 exceptions will work as expected.

 The `set()`, `has()`, and `delete()` also throw [`ContainerExceptionInterface`][] on failure.

+### Wraps WP

+The containers do not re-create the functionality to go around WordPress.
+Instead, they wrap native WordPress functionality, so you can be sure that everything is done in the same way, all the hooks, such as `option_*` or `pre_update_option_*`, still work.

 [Dhii]: https://github.com/Dhii/dhii
 [PSR-11]: https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md